 In 2015 all United Nations Member States adopted the 2030 Agenda for Sustainable Development.
 This agenda provides a shared blueprint for peace and prosperity for people and planet.
 At its core, 17 Sustainable Development Goals (SDGs) have been set.
 These are an urgent call for action by both developed and developing countries in global partnership.
 “Ending poverty and other deprivations must go hand-in-hand with strategies that improve health and education, reduce inequality, and spur economic growth – all while tackling climate change and working to preserve our oceans and forests”, according to the UN members.

 Did you know that during the integration of these 17 goals during the COP21 in Paris, the owner of MUD jeans Bert van Son got the opportunity to share their story during COP21 at l’Université de la terre!?
-Being a BCorp organization, and contributing to several SDGs, MUD jeans is making sure to use their business as a force for good.
+Being a BCorp organisation, and contributing to several SDGs, MUD jeans is making sure to use their business as a force for good.
 SDG12 – Responsible Consumption and Production is closely aligned with Mud Jeans’ mission and vision.
-This goal aims that business activities are developed within a sustainable way of consuming and producing.
+This goal seeks to develop business activities in a way that is both sustainable in terms of consumption and production.

-For example with their award winning Lease A Jeans concept, they offer customers a sustainable way of consuming and both it’s sustainably produced.
+For example with their award winning Lease A Jeans concept, They provide customers with a sustainable method of consuming, and both are created in a sustainable way.
 They are creating awareness about the current state of the world in particular to fashion and apparel and they share why they do things in a different way.
 Sustainable fashion means long lasting, high quality products that don’t need to change every season.
-Therefore they set a goal to grow until they reach a production level of 500.000 jeans/year and from there on they will stabilize their growth.
+Therefore they set a goal to grow until they reach a production level of 500,000 jeans per year and from then on they will stabilise their growth.

-Throughout the report pictures and rich stories are being told to inspire the reader.
-Like above mentioned Bert’s story on his mission on COP21, but also the pictures of the makers are proudly presented and explained.
-Or on the part of Fair Factories whereas Mr. Habib Ben Mansour, owner of Yousstex International the garment supplier, likes to say that MUD Jeans makes ‘noble products’.
+Throughout the report, pictures and rich stories are being told to inspire the reader.
+Like mentioned above, Bert’s story on his mission on COP21, but also pictures of the makers are proudly presented and explained.
+Or, on the part of Fair Factories, Mr. Habib Ben Mansour, owner of the clothing supplier Yousstex International, loves to declare that MUD Jeans manufactures “noble products.”

-Personally I love the story on a team trip to Spain: “Two years ago, in 2016, Team MUD drove to Valencia in Spain to bring our first 3.000 returned Lease A Jeans to the recycling factory.
+Personally I love the story of the team trip to Spain: “Two years ago, in 2016, Team MUD drove to Valencia in Spain to bring our first 3,000 returned Lease A Jeans to the recycling factory.
 During this tour we followed the recycling process and witnessed how new denim fabrics were born.”
-They include some personal pictures of this trip in the report to get a good feeling of how much fun they had, how inspirational it was for them including the interns and it’s clear how much they love to do what they do.
+They include some personal photos from this trip in the report to give readers a sense of how much fun they had, how inspiring it was for them, especially the interns, and how much they enjoy what they do.